auchenberg/kenneth-io/posts/2024-04-06-api-developer-experience-2024.md

 Here in 2024, I often see companies providing public APIs focused on delivering excellent documentation and code-generated SDKs, fueled by the rise of [DXI companies](/post/developer-experience-infrastructure-dxi).
 However, to provide a truly great developer experience for APIs in 2024, there's more to it than meets the eye.

-So here's a few insights from building @stripe’s developer platform:
+So here's a few insights, and some of the things we built for @stripe’s developer platform:

 - **Foundation:** First and foremost, a great API developer experience starts with a strong foundation: An intuitive API platform grounded in principles and predictable patterns across its surface area.